 When a crisis breaks out and people are in need, fast action can save lives.
-Whether in the Central African Republic, Yemen or Ukraine, Germany is using the Country-Based Pooled Funds to provide fast and non-bureaucratic humanitarian assistance in emergency situations.
+Whether in the Central African Republic, Yemen or Ukraine, Germany is using the Country-Based Pooled Funds to provide fast and non-bureaucratic humanitarian assistance.

 The conflict in Yemen continues unabated and political initiatives have failed to achieve any breakthroughs so far.
 COVID-19 is further exacerbating this humanitarian disaster.
 Germany is focusing on civil society initiatives in the UN Security Council.